 Step 1: Invitation letter to study in Russia

-Before you can apply for a student visa, you first need to be accepted onto a course at a university so you can get an official invitation to come to Russia to study.
-A list of Russian universities, colleges and places of academic learning can be found here.
+Before you can apply for a student visa, you first need an acceptance letter from a university.
+This allows you to get an official invitation to study in Russia.
+A list of Russian universities, colleges, and places of academic learning can be found here.

-Invitations are typically issued by the Ministry of Foreign Affairs of Russia and the Federal Migration Service of Russia.
+The Ministry of Foreign Affairs of Russia and the Federal Migration Service of Russia issue invitations.
 However, for most students getting places through the standard procedure or paying fees, the invitation will come from the university.
 Once you have an invitation, it is valid for three months.

 Step 2: Financing your Russian studies and scholarships

-International scholarships are granted by the Russian Ministry of Education and Science and are limited to 10,000 per year.
-If you win a place at a Russian university and are awarded a government scholarship, you will be given a six-digit number to use on your application.
+International scholarships are available from the Russian Ministry of Education and Science.
+They award 10,000 per year.
+If you win a place at a Russian university and receive a government scholarship, you get a six-digit number to use on your application.

 Step 3: Applying to study in Russia

 You can apply to up to six Russian educational institutions (typically no more than two in each federal region).
-You may need to pass an exam, attend an interview or undergo a competitive selection process, depending on where you are applying to and where you are from.
+You may need to pass an exam, attend an interview, or undergo a selection process.
+This depends on where you are applying to and where you are from.

-To apply for your Russian student visa, you need to visit the Russian embassy or consulate in your home country.
+To apply for your Russian student visa, visit the Russian embassy or consulate in your home country.
 A list of Russian embassies and consulates worldwide is available here (official list, in Russian) and here.

-The documentation that you need to submit along with your Russia student visa application form varies from country to country.
-You should always consult the embassy, consulate or authorised visa centre before submitting your visa application but generally you will need the following:
+The documentation that you submit along with your Russian student visa application form varies.
+Generally, you need the following:

 - passport or ID, valid for at least 18 months from the issue date of your visa and with at least two blank pages, plus a photocopy of the front page.

-- your official letter of invitation from the GUVM (it must be the original document, not a copy)
+- your official letter of invitation from the GUVM (original, not a copy)

-- medical certificate less than three months old showing that you are clear of HIV (AIDS).
-You may be asked to present the certificate in both Russian and your own language and include your passport details, information on the duration of the stay in Russia, details of the HIV test (date, medication series, official stamp of the clinic or hospital that carried out the test, signatures of the doctors and your own signature).
+- medical certificate less than three months old showing that you test negative for HIV.
+You may need to present the certificate in both Russian and your own language along with passport details, information on the duration of the stay in Russia, and details of the HIV test.

-- An application form, which can be completed online but must be printed out so you can submit a hardcopy to the embassy, consulate or visa centre.
+- An application form, which can be completed online but must be printed out.

 - If you are under 18 years old, you must also have a consent document signed by your parents or legal guardians which has also been certified by a notary.

-All foreign visitors to Russia are required to register their stay at the local GUVM branch within seven days of arrival.
-If you are studying in Russia, this will often be done by the university or academic establishment where you are enrolled but you should check if this is done.
+All foreign visitors to Russia must register at the local GUVM branch within seven days of arrival.
+If you are studying in Russia, your university usually does this for you.
 Failure to register with the GUVM can result in a fine and in some cases expulsion from Russia.
-A list of local GUVM offices can be found here.
+A list of local GUVM offices is available here.

 Your initial Russian student visa will generally be valid for 90 days.
-After arriving in Russia, you will need to arrange a Russian student visa extension through the GUVM to cover the duration of your course, up to a maximum of three years.
+After arriving in Russia, you must arrange a Russian student visa extension through the GUVM to cover the duration of your studies, up to a maximum of three years.

-Visas are usually issued within two to five weeks, although visa centres often offer a fast-track service for an additional fee.
-The cost will vary according to where you live, so contact the Russian Embassy consulate or visa centre for confirmation.
+Visas are usually issued within two to five weeks.
+Visa centers often offer a fast-track service for an additional fee.
+The cost will vary according to where you live, so contact the Russian Embassy consulate or visa center for confirmation.

 You will need to take a completed Russian student visa application form when visiting the Russian embassy or consulate.
-An electronic copy of the Russian student visa application form can be found here, which you can fill out online and print a copy to take with you.
+An electronic copy of the Russian student visa application form is available here.
+Fill it out online and print a copy to take with you.

-The Russian student visa costs vary from country to country, depending on whether the visa is single or multiple entry and whether you opt for standard or express service.
+The Russian student visa costs vary from country to country.
+This depends on whether the visa is single- or multiple-entry and whether you opt for standard or express service.
 As an example, Russian student visa costs for UK citizen start at GBP 165.

 All foreigners entering Russia must complete a migration form.
 These forms are distributed on planes and trains and also before passport controls at airports and stations.
 As you pass through border controls, you’ll be handed a detachable portion of the form.
 This is your migration card and you’ll need to keep it until you leave Russia.
-It is valid for the duration of your stay (if you leave Russia you will need to complete a new form on your return).
+It is valid for the duration of your stay.
+If you leave Russia you must complete a new form on your return.
 You’ll also need it to register with the Russian Federal Migration Service.

-Like all foreign citizens, foreign students must register with the Russian Federal Migration Service within seven days of arriving in Russia.
-However, your university will generally organise this for you.
-You will need to go to the international students affairs department within three days of arriving in Russia, taking your passport or identity document, your visa (if you need one to enter Russia) and your migration card.
+Like all foreign citizens, foreign students must register with the Russian Federal Migration Service within seven days of arrival.
+However, the university generally organizes this for you.
+You must go to the international student affairs department within three days of arriving in Russia.
+Take your passport or identity document, your visa, and your migration card.
 You’ll need both the originals and copies of these documents.

-The university will then give you the migration card stamped by the Russian Federal Migration Service.
+The university then gives you the migration card stamped by the Russian Federal Migration Service.
 This allows you to stay in Russia for three months and then for a year.
-Two weeks before it expires, you must contact the international students affairs department to get the document extended.
+Two weeks before it expires, you must contact the international student affairs department to get the document extended.
 There’s no charge for registering or extending the arrival document.

-If you have a Russian student visa, you will require a work permit from the Federal Migration Service (FMS) unless this work is undertaken during the holidays or at the institution or organisation where you are studying.
+If you have a Russian student visa, you require a work permit from the Federal Migration Service (FMS) unless this work is undertaken during the holidays or at the institution or organization where you are studying.

 You will only be issued with a permit to work if you are a full-time student at a state-accredited university and at least 18 years old.
 The permit will only allow you to work in the field or profession set out in the permit and in the city or region of your university.

 The cost of a work permit for those on a Russian study visa is RUB 3,500.
-Foreign nationals caught working in Russia without a valid permit can be fined up to RUB 7,000 and potentially deported from Russia.
+Foreign nationals caught working in Russia without a valid permit risk a RUB 7,000 and potentially deportation from Russia.